 Liposarcoma vs. Lipoma

-Soft and Doughy Lumps
+- Soft and Doughy Lumps

-Common on the Neck
+- Common on the Neck

 Lipomas are often incredibly small — so small that you may not notice them for an extended time.
-After they have been diagnosed, you may choose to avoid surgical removal because the effort and risk isn’t worth the removal of something so small.
+After diagnosis, you may choose to avoid surgical removal because the effort and risk aren’t worth removing something so small.

 Lipoma Risk Factors